High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we demonstrate the quadrature algorithm and investigate its accuracy through a variety of numerical experiments.
 The test problems range from interfacial geometry of mild to modest difficulty, yielding high-order convergence rates, through to more challenging scenarios involving cusps, pushing the limits of what can be achieved in finite precision arithmetic.
 In general, the quadrature schemes yield high degrees of accuracy, e.g., approximately exponential convergence in the number of quadrature points.
-In some cases, convergence to machine precision is quickly attained and this can prevent the asymptotic convergence rate from being clearly observed.
+In some cases, convergence to machine precision is quickly attained and this can prevent a clear observation of asymptotic convergence rates.
 To help with these effects, in some of our presented results we have made use of high-precision arithmetic via the QD library \cite{qdlib}, which provides double-double and quadruple-double floating point routines.
 We emphasize that high-precision arithmetic is not a requirement of the quadrature algorithms---these tools are only being used to help reveal the asymptotic convergence behaviour and quantify errors in relation to machine epsilon.